liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/11-architecture-of-liferay-screens-for-ios.markdown

 change these values based on any default values and operation results.

 **MyScreenlet:**  a class that represents the Screenlet component the app developer interacts with.
-It's comprised of the following things:
+It includes the following things:

 - Inspectable parameters for configuring the Screenlet's behavior.
-The initial state can, optionally, be set in the Screenlet's data.
+The initial state can be set in the Screenlet's data.
 - A reference to the Screenlet's view, based on the selected Theme.
 To meet the Screenlet's requirements, all Themes must implement the `Data` interface.